kyle-stanhouse/cpp_capstone/README.md

 **Criteria:** Class constructors utilize member initialization lists.\
 **Meets Specifications:** All class members that are set to argument values are initialized through member initialization lists.\
-**Explanation:** Don't do this yet
+**Explanation:** The public and private node handles are initialized in the constructor via a member initialization list.

 **Criteria:** Classes abstract implementation details from their interfaces.\
 **Meets Specifications:** All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.\
 **Explanation:** Member variables and functions are documented through comments.
+There is however no 'interface' so to speak that allows a user to access or mutate data members.

 **Criteria:** Classes encapsulate behavior.\
 **Meets Specifications:** Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions.\
-**Explanation:** In my program the user only needs to initialize the node and create the node handle and is spared the rest of the details.
+**Explanation:** Encapsulation is perhaps the main benefit of applying object-oriented principles to the 'GoChaseIt!' project.
+The user only needs to initialize the node and create the node handle and is spared the rest of the details.
 There however aren't currently any accessors or mutators.

 **Criteria:** The project makes use of references in function declarations.\
 **Meets Specifications:** At least two variables are defined as references, or two functions use pass-by-reference in the project code.\
 **Explanation:** Nodehandles for the two processes are passed to the 2 classes by reference.
 Additionally, the _process_image_callback_ function accepts the camera image messages _img_ by reference.

-Potential criteria met\
+**Potential criteria met**

 **Criteria:** The project uses destructors appropriately.\
 **Meets Specifications:** At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.\
 **Explanation:** While there is currently no dynamically allocated memory, a destructor has been added for the ros::init() handler. `ctrl-c` can be used ostensibly to terminate the program, however in truth it doesn't happen immediately in the event that logging is employed.

-Have yet to implement ... \
+**Have yet to implement**

 **Criteria:** The project uses smart pointers instead of raw pointers.\
 **Meets Specifications:** The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.\